College-Industry Council on Material Handling Education

-The College-Industry Council on Material Handling Education (CICMHE) is an US academic/industry council of the Material Handling Industry (MHI) that promotes increased awareness of material handling and logistics within the USA through a variety of educational and research activities.
+The College-Industry Council on Material Handling Education (CICMHE) is an US academic/industry council of the Material Handling Industry.
+It is an affiliate organization of the Material Handling Institute (MHI), a trade association that promotes increased awareness of material handling and logistics within the USA through a variety of educational and research activities.
 CICMHE was founded in 1952 and has served to connect practitioners with academics that teach and do research in material handling.

+History

+Founded in 1952, the main body of the Council is composed of college and university educators with additional members from manufactures, distributors and users.